oren-ezer/cursor-recipes/sprints.md

 - Security measures should be implemented before deployment

 ## Bugs
-- Dont show Edit/Delete buttons if the recipe is not mine
+- Dont show Edit/Delete buttons if the recipe is not mine - DONE
-- DB down or not connectivity doesn't reflect well on the UI
+- DB down or not accesible or any other connectivity issue - doesn't reflect well on the UI
+-